SkretasLab/ProteoSeeker/README.md

 <p align="justify">When ProteoSeeker is run by the command-line, in order to utilize Phobius, you should download and extract Phobius in a directory and modify the value of "phobius_path" in the parameter file or the value of the corresponding option of "proteoseeker.py" to that of the path of the Phobius directory.</p>

 # 4. Test cases
 <p align="justify">All tests for the evaluation were run based on the ProteoSeeker version 1.0.0 and the tool versions described in it, which refer to the "v1.0.0" release of ProteoSeeker (in the current repository).
 The collection dates for the databases used in the evaluation can be found below.
-In addition, we also note the download date of the flat file of the reviewed proteins from the Swiss-Prot/UniprotKB database, which was used to collect the information about its proteins in relation to their protein families, Pfam profiles, protein names and protein lengths. <strong>All commands provided below to run the taxonomy evaluation tests require that you are in a conda enviroment which contains any installation of Python version 3.0 or higher.</strong></p>
+In addition, we also note the download date of the flat file of the reviewed proteins from the Swiss-Prot/UniprotKB database, which was used to collect the information about its proteins in relation to their protein families, Pfam profiles, protein names and protein lengths. <strong>All commands provided below to run the taxonomy evaluation tests require that you are in a conda environment which contains any installation of Python version 3.0 or higher.</strong></p>

 1. Pfam database: 29/05/2024
 2. Swiss-Prot/UniprotKB database: 29/05/2024